knpuniversity/symfony/knpu/ep4-services/create-service-class.md

 you should take chunks of code that do things and move them into an outside function in an outside class.
 That's it.

-Oh, and guess what? `MarkdownTransform` is a *service*.
+Oh, and guess what? `MarkdownTransformer` is a *service*.
 Because remember, a service is just a class that does work for us.
 And when you isolate a *lot* of your code into these service classes, you start to build what's called a "service-oriented architecture".
 OooOOoooOOOo.
 That basically means that instead of having *all* of your code in big